PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:18:06
+Last updated: 2024-04-02 17:19:13
-Random Quote: Imagination allows us to escape the predictable.
-It enables us to reply to the common wisdom that we cannot soar by saying, 'Just watch!' - Bill Bradley
+Random Quote: All that is necessary is to accept the impossible, do without the indispensable, and bear the intolerable. - Kathleen Norris